badal-io/dataflow-timeseries-iot-gas-demo/README.md

 - A BigQuery Dataset (```foglamp_demp```) containing 5 tables (```assets```, ```device_connections```, ```devices```, ```event_definitions```, and ```paths```)
 - Four Dataflow Jobs

-Terraform will also create the necessary RSA keys to connect to the VM and authenticate the IoT Core device.
+Terraform will also create the necessary RSA keys to connect to the VM and authenticate the connection between FogLAMP and the IoT Core device.

 :exclamation: The RSA keys generated will be stored unencrypted in your Terraform state file.
 In a production environment, generate your private keys outside of Terraform.